Tata Logo

 Tata Logo 1945

-The emblem looks like a seal and contains a central and outer part.
+The emblem looks like a seal and consists of a central and an outer part.
 It has the shape of a classic rondel with an accent middle and several rings.
 A key place is given to the first letter of the automotive company’s name.
-It consists of several lines in red and white, reminiscent of the roadway layout of the street and repeating the shape of a T-junction.
+It consists of several lines in red and white, reminiscent of the street’s roadway layout and repeating the shape of a T-junction.
 At the top of the wide ribbon is the word “Tata,” which is set in bold capital letters.
 At the bottom is the inscription “Engineering.”
 She is lean and skinny.
 On the right and the left, they are separated by laurel branches.

 1988 – 2003